vahtyah/LeetCodeSolutions/Recursion/README.md

 [0105.
 Construct Binary Tree from Preorder and Inorder Traversal](/Recursion%2F0105.%20Construct%20Binary%20Tree%20from%20Preorder%20and%20Inorder%20Traversal): Given two arrays, preorder and inorder, reconstruct the original binary tree

 [0106.
 Construct Binary Tree from Inorder and Postorder Traversal](/Recursion%2F0106.%20Construct%20Binary%20Tree%20from%20Inorder%20and%20Postorder%20Traversal): Reconstruct binary tree given inorder and postorder traversals

+[0114.
+Flatten Binary Tree to Linked List](/Recursion%2F0114.%20Flatten%20Binary%20Tree%20to%20Linked%20List): Flatten a binary tree into a linked list in-place

 [0889.
 Construct Binary Tree from Preorder and Postorder Traversal](/Recursion%2F0889.%20Construct%20Binary%20Tree%20from%20Preorder%20and%20Postorder%20Traversal): Construct binary tree given preorder and postorder traversals